‘The Bachelor’ 2017 Spoilers – Episode 7: Women Get Heated, Nick Turns Down Sex

 One of the biggest things that will take place during this episode will be between Vanessa and Rachel which has most of the women on Rachel’s side.
 Not much is yet known about the fight, but it is said to be the big blow-up of the season.

 If the spoilers you read here for the Feb.
-13th edition of The Bachelor don’t quite match up with what happen during the time, that is due to ABC changing things around to stick it to spoiler sites.
+13 edition of The Bachelor don’t quite match up with what happens during the time, that is due to ABC changing things around to stick it to spoiler sites.
 There has been a lot of clever editing and a number of “To Be Continued” frames shown at the end of episodes, and that is just to keep fans on their toes.

 Nick Viall is set to get the original group of 30 women on this season of The Bachelor down to his final four, and things are only going to get more difficult from here.
-At the end of episode seven, only four women should remain, and it is going to be interesting as they head out on the Hometown Dates and then, the Fantasy Suite Dates.
+At the end of Episode 7, only four women should remain, and it is going to be interesting as they head out on the Hometown Dates and then, the Fantasy Suite Dates.
 Even though The Bachelor has been on for weeks, the rose-giving drama is just beginning.

 [Featured Image by ABC Television Network]